 How do you feel about your inbox?
 Does the idea of having your inbox at zero at the end of each day seem possible?
 In this post I outline the strategies I use to keep on top of my inbox daily.
 Note though that I thrive on structure and systems - if you don’t so much, then this may not be for you!
+Have your assistant implement these things for you instead.

 Our inboxes have become both a source of anxiety, and in some cases a ‘badge of honour’.
 “Oh is that all you get, I get at least 200 emails everyday” or “I’ve currently got 3000 unread emails in my inbox” << ever heard someone say something to that effect?
 Like it’s some kind of status to have mountains of emails piling up.
 That it somehow symbolises your importance or your success.
 And let’s be honest, the majority of those emails will be either unnecessary or promotional!